-In our opinion the criteria and premises adopted by management to determine the provision for risks and the disclosures made are consistent with the opinions of the legal advisers when analyzed in the context of the combined financial statements taken as a whole for the period ended June 30, 2020.
+In our opinion the criteria and premises adopted by management to determine the provision for risks and the disclosures made are consistent with the opinions of the legal advisers when analyzed in the context of the individual and consolidated financial statements taken as a whole for the period ended June 30, 2020.

-Recognition of commercial agreement (Note 23)
+Recognition of commercial agreement (Note 24)

-The Group receives significant commercial discounts under agreements negotiated with its suppliers.
+Mateus Group receives significant commercial discounts under agreements negotiated with its suppliers.
 These commercial agreements vary according to the negotiations, and range from agreements on purchase volumes, price reductions and/or differences, margin replenishment, proceeds (% of purchases), cooperative advertising and other special negotiations.
 The form of discount varies according to the conditions established in the supply agreements, which permits factoring and the bonus receipt of goods.
-Supplier bonuses are measured and recognized based on the contracts and agreements signed, and recorded in profit and loss as the corresponding inventory is sold.
+Supplier bonuses are measured and recognized based on the contracts and agreements signed, and